edge-js/lexer/errors/E_UNCLOSED_CURLY_BRACE.md

 ```

-The following are valid expressions
+Following are the valid expressions

 #### Valid